stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/mutational-signatures.md

 multi-sample VCF, multiple single-sample VCFs, or a combination of both.
 All other inputs are optional.

-Input files can be uploaded via the [data transfer application] or [command line].
+Input files can be uploaded via the [data transfer application](../managing-data/data-transfer-app.md) or [command line](../managing-data/command-line.md).

-[data transfer application]: ../data/data-transfer-app.md
-[command line]: ../data/command-line.md

 <h4 id="vcfs">VCF(s)</h4>